 We opted for South Goa over North Goa, which is said to have more of a backpacker/ party scene.
 Whilst we love a good party we’re more into lower key bars and restaurants rather than the trance and all night beach parties North Goa is renowned for.

 We’d pre-booked four nights in Palolem Beach Resort.
-It probably wasn’t necessary to book anywhere, but we didn’t want to leave it to chace.
-It was the end of the Ganesh Festival (Ganesh Chathurthi) and we’d heard on the grapevine that the limited accomodation was getting booked up..
-The resort was okay although a little run down, mainly beause of the off season maintenence going on, I think.
+It probably wasn’t necessary to book anywhere, but we didn’t want to leave it to chance.
+It was the end of the Ganesh Festival (Ganesh Chathurthi) and we’d heard on the grapevine that the limited accommodation was getting booked up.
+The resort was okay although a little run down, mainly because of the offseason maintenance going on, I think.

 Everywhere was green and lush and the usual high season throng of tourists was now depleted with just a handful of westerners, outnumbered by a slightly larger number of Indian’s visiting to celebrate Ganesh Chathurthi.
-This meant uncrowded beaches, less traffic and lower prices etc. It also of course meant there was less accomodation and restaurants, but this didn’t ruin it for us at all.
+This meant uncrowded beaches, less traffic, and lower prices etc. It also, of course, meant there were less accommodation and restaurants, but this didn’t ruin it for us at all.
 It turned out to be just what we needed after a very busy few months and hectic three days in Mumbai.
 We were ready to relax and take it easy for a few days.

 Chill-out and Explore

 So whatever do you do in South Goa when it’s always raining and there’s very little open I hear you ask?
 The answer is to kickback and chill out with a book and a beer or soft drink, and when you get bored of that embrace the rain and explore.
 Getting caught out in a torrential downpour of lukewarm rain is great fun and because of the high temperature you soon dry out…until the next deluge that is!